 Stylistic patterns appear to be linked to the immemorial past of humanity of which we have no written records.
 Metaphor and extended metaphor are centuries-old techniques of both thought and language.
-My aim is to explore extended metaphor as a stylistic pattern from the cognitive stylistic perspective.
+My aim is to explore extended metaphor from the cognitive stylistic perspective, establish its features as a stylistic pattern and disclose its functioning in relation to and compatibility with other stylistic patterns in natural discourse, both past and present.

 As to the English language, extended metaphor has existed throughout the course of its history as a way of thinking.
-Old English texts and dictionary attestations reveal that written records of extended metaphor go back to the earliest stages of existence of written text in English, that is, to the eighth century.
-Significantly, while the verbal manifestation of an extended metaphor does not repeat itself, pattern does.
-What patterns have in common is that the development of metaphorical thought forms new extensions in real contexts, using the same language means.
+Old English (OE) texts and dictionary attestations reveal that written records of extended metaphor go back to the earliest stages of existence of written text in English, that is, to the 8th century.
+Significantly, while the verbal manifestation of an extended metaphor does not repeat itself, the pattern does.
+What the instantiations share in common is that the development of figurative thought forms new extensions in real contexts, using the same language means and ways of interaction with other tropes in discourse.